Objects

 Is dreaming about old objects a bad sign?

-Dreaming about old objects is not inherently negative.
-It often reflects nostalgia or a desire to process past experiences, inviting self-reflection and growth.
+Dreaming of old objects is not inherently negative.
+It often signifies introspection and a connection to personal history, inviting reflection on past influences.

 02